GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

    * Use the smallest width qualifier.
 For example, you can create a layout named main_activity that's optimized for handsets and tablets by creating different versions of the file in directories as follows:
       * res/layout/main_activity.xml           # For handsets (smaller than 600dp available width)
       * res/layout-sw600dp/main_activity.xml   # For 7” tablets (600dp wide and bigger).
-      * The smallest width qualifier specifies the smallest of the screen's two sides, regardless of the device's current orientation, so it's a simple way to specify the overall screen size available for your layout.</br>
+      * The smallest width qualifier specifies the smallest of the screen's two sides, regardless of the device's current orientation, so it's a simple way to specify the overall screen size available for your layout.
+        `
+        MyProject/
+        res/
+        layout/ # default (portrait)
+        main.xml
+        layout-land/ # landscape
+        main.xml
+        layout-large/ # large (portrait)
+        main.xml
+        layout-large-land/ # large landscape
+        main.xml
+        `</br>

 * **How do you support different types of resolutions?** - [Learn more here](https://developer.android.com/training/multiscreen/screensizes)